OccupyMars2025/OccupyMars2025/README.md

 # [My work progress](https://docs.qq.com/sheet/DV2dVRWFyaUtJallE?tab=BB08J2&u=8d4a192b101741d4a13984cfb9ce5d57)
+# Become a problem solver !
+Your ability to learn new things is of vital importance.
 # Space Race to the Moon
 # We Choose to Go to the Moon
 # But why, some say, the moon?